 K. Goldenberg states, "Tea tree oil is great for cuts and scrapes for two reasons.
 Firstly, it has antimicrobial properties that help prevent infections of open wounds.
-Secondly, tea tree oil has anti inflammatory properties that can help the wound heal faster.
+Secondly, tea tree oil has anti-inflammatory properties that can help the wound heal faster.
 It helps reduce redness and swelling.
-Small amounts of the oil can be applied directly on the skin."
+Small amounts of oil can be applied directly on the skin."

 "Remember to not use Tea tree oil instead of conventional therapies but in addition to since there is not enough evidence to show that tea tree oil is as effective as medical therapies.
-It has been show to accelerate healing though," K. Goldenberg warns.
+It has been shown to accelerate healing though," Kristina Goldenberg warns.

-Tea tree oil is anti-fungal, meaning it kills bacteria.
-Try it for treating athletes foot and other common fungal infections.
+Tea tree oil is anti-fungal, which means you can try it for treating athlete's foot and other common fungal infections.
 "It can also be used in topical forms to [help] treat yeast and fungal infections as it is thought to have activity against Candida albicans and has been used in the treatment of other yeast and fungal related conditions," says Garshick.
-Add about 20-30 drops drops into a bath or basin and soak the infected area for 20-30 minutes.
+Add about 20-30 drops into a bath or basin and soak the infected area for 20-30 minutes.
 Repeat as often as necessary.

 The common cold has nothing on tea tree oil.
-Due to its ability to calm inflammation, it's a great way to clear congestion such as a runny or stuffy nose.
-Apply a few drops into your diffuser or add to a warm bath.
-Relax with some deep breathes.
+Due to its ability to calm inflammation, it may be a great way to clear congestion such as a runny or stuffy nose.
+Apply a few drops into your diffuser or add to a warm bath and relax with some deep breaths.

 Make Your Own Deodorant

 The combination of sweat and bacteria is what makes our armpits, well, smell.
-Dilute a few drops of tea tree oil in some water and apply to underarms as a great natural deodorant.
-The oil is anti-fungal and anti-bacterial to keep you smelling fresh all day long, naturally.
+Dilute a few drops of tea tree oil in some water and apply to underarms as a potential natural deodorant.
+The oil is anti-fungal and anti-bacterial, so it may help keep you smelling fresh all day long, naturally.
 "However, it can cause irritation since the skin of the underarms is very sensitive," says Kristina Goldenberg.
 "I recommend moisturizing the area with a gentle moisturizing cream (not lotion) multiple times a day to prevent irritation."